Birds Name From Lion King

 2. Vultures: These birds of prey, often seen circling overhead, are a stark reminder of the circle of life.
 Their presence is subtly ominous, representing death and decay, an essential part of the ecosystem.
 The white-backed vulture and the cape griffon vulture are common African vultures that could be depicted in the film.
 Their scavenging habits are crucial for maintaining the balance of nature, cleaning up carcasses and preventing the spread of disease.

-4. Weaverbirds: These small, agile birds are known for their intricate nests, often suspended from branches.
+4. Weaverbirds: These small, agile birds are known for their layered nests, often suspended from branches.
 While not prominently featured, their presence adds to the vibrancy of the savanna's environment.
 Different species of weaverbirds create varied nest structures, from simple cup nests to elaborate hanging structures.
 Their inclusion underscores the rich tapestry of life within the African ecosystem.

 The Symbolic Significance of Birds in the Lion King